rosselli/solid-implemented.concepts/principles/single-responsibility/readme.md

 # Single Responsibility Principle (SRP)

-This principle is about actors and high level architecture.
+This principle is about actors and high-level architecture.

 ## Classes

 + A class and methods must **represent a single entity** should **have only one single responsibility** (Cohesion).

-+ A class should have **one, and only one, reason to change**.
++ A class should have **one, and only one reason to change**.

 + A class with many responsibilities **must be divided into several smaller classes**.